dnvriend/sbt-sam/README.md

 - [Lambda Environment Variables](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)

 ## Changelog
+## 1.0.27 (2018-03-02)
+- SAM generates an `AWS::ApiGateway::Stage` resource with a name where the `samStage` was part of the encoded resource name.
+This name was the result of applying the `Serverless Transform`.
+To export the base url of the Api gateway, sbt-sam looked up the name with the encoded stage.
+The new behavior of CloudFormation is to encode the stage `Prod` in the name, so sbt-sam now looks for this stage and exports that url to other components.

 ## 1.0.26 (2018-02-22)
 - Removing check if bucket exists as it conflicts with the workflow